 As exhibition constructor, Bruns was responsible for furnishing the Asian Pavilion, the Special Collections exhibition and 20th century Gallery.
 In addition, Bruns B.V. was asked to develop all the mountings for the museum pieces and eventually install them on location.

 The Asian Pavilion is a building designed by Cruz y Ortiz arquitectos that houses the museum’s collection of Asian art.
-The exhibition in the Asian Pavilion covers a surface area of approximately 300 m2 and is divides over two storeys.
 There is a serene exhibition which consists of free-standing images made from various materials on pedestals and various display cabinets where the emphasis is on wall-hung cabinets.
-The collection displayed is extremely diverse both as regards to geography and period.
-The exhibition is subdivided into a number of geographical areas (such as India, Japan, China, Indonesia, etc.).

-The Special Collections exhibition concerns an exhibition designed by Wilmotte & Associés S.A. in the basement of the museum which covers a surface area of approximately 1,300 m2.
+The Special Collections exhibition concerns an exhibition designed by Wilmotte & Associés S.A. in the basement of the museum.
 It is a high density exhibition displaying related collections of silver, glass, porcelain, pottery, weapons and model ships.
 These objects are displayed exclusively in display cases designed in line with the architecture.